ArielLaub/openmatch-node/README.md

 # openmatch-node
+an unofficial typescript implementation of the open-match SDK.

+## Scope and Goals
-an unofficial typescript implementation of the open-match SDK the open match framework consists of several gRPC services and consumers.
+the open match framework consists of several gRPC services and consumers.
 A few provided by open-match core installation and others need to be implemented by the game developers.
+This library is a typescript implementation of gRPC/protobuf API allowing ts/js developers to implement a  highly scalable match maker based on open-match for multiplayer games. deployment of open match even locally is based on kubernetes (minikube for local installation).
+All the installation instructions can be found on https://www.openmatch.dev

-This library provide and typescript API implementing the underlying gRPC and protobuf communication follow the official docs, the tutorials in this repo are a typescript implementation of the original tutorials written in golang.
+follow the official docs, the tutorials in this repo are a typescript implementation of the original tutorials written in golang.
 You can find the original tutorials here: https://github.com/googleforgames/open-match/tree/main/tutorials